Should You Visit Berchtesgaden? 12 Reasons Why You Should

 The Church of Saint Bartholomew is also a Roman Catholic pilgrimage church dating back to the 12th century.
 If you visit Berchtesgaden on the Saturday after the 24th of August, you might see pilgrims who have crossed the Berchtesgaden Alps all the way from Maria Alm in Austria.

+Wallfahrtskirche Maria Gern is the third church in Berchtesgaden.
+It is in a small village called Maria Gern, north of the town.
+The village is at the foot of Kneifelspitze, a mountain with amazing views of Berchtesgaden and the Watzmann massif.
 Perched on a hill, surrounded by thick forest, and with the image of Watzmann mountain in the backdrop, this quaint church has everything to make itself straight out of a fairytale.

-To get to Maria Gern, all you need is to get to Berchtesgaden Rathaus (town hall) and catch a ride on bus 837.
 You shall arrive at Maria Gern in less than 10 minutes after the bus departs the town hall.
 The bus leaves the town hall every hour.

-Reason no. 7 Germany’s Tallest Waterfall is in Berchtesgaden
+7. Germany’s Tallest Waterfall is in Berchtesgaden

 Berchtesgaden has the most spectacular mountains, beautiful lakes, and picture-worthy chapels in Germany.

 But the list of beautiful places does not end there.
 Berchtesgaden has more natural wonders you must discover, and they’re a reason to be in Berchtesgaden.
 One of them is the Rothbach waterfall, situated near Obersee.
 It’s the gorgeous white line you’ll find on the corner of the valley where Obersee is.
-Cascading from a 470-meter cliff, Rothbach is considered the tallest waterfall in Germany.

 Rothbach, Berchtesgaden, Germany